eodell6502/experior/README.md

 * Once the next version of minicle is done, add git-like subcommands to simplify usage.
 * Implement a non-buggy replacement for the table package.
+* Now that the requirements are fully understood, refactor the mass of ugly hacks in the report output routines.
+* Add diff output to non-HTML output.